Put your invoicing and accounting on the cloud, so you can spend more time on the jobsite.

 I’m not saying there’s anything wrong with those estimates and invoices you put together in Word or Excel.
 But there are ways to make a better impression on your clients—and simultaneously save time.

 Most cloud accounting platforms offer customizable invoice, estimates, email, and reporting features.
 So every time you communicate with your customer, you look as professional on paper as you do in person.
 Plus, once you’ve uploaded your logo and created your template, sending invoices and estimates is as easy as entering the new information and clicking send or print.

 5. Say Goodbye to a Dashboard of Expense Receipts

-Most cloud accounting platforms allow you to digitally store expense receipts–and even automatically organizes them by client and category so tax time is a breeze.
-Every time you log in to the software, you’ll see at a glance what you’re spending and how profitable you are, without the headache of spreadsheets or overflowing gloveboxes.
+Most cloud accounting platforms allow you to digitally store expense receipts—and even automatically organize them by client and category so tax time is a breeze.
+Every time you log in to the software, you’ll see at a glance what you’re spending and how profitable you are, without the headache of spreadsheets or an overflowing glove box.